AvaAvarai/LocalDocRAG/README.md

 5. **Contextual Response Generation**: Combine the top k similar sentences and their neighboring sentences to form a context for generating a response using a question-answering model.
 6. **Graphical User Interface**: Provide a GUI for user interaction, allowing users to ask questions and get responses based on the processed PDF content.

+## Current Status

+Our project has been rebuilt and will be in a WIP (Work In Progress) state for some time.

 ## Installation

 1. **Clone the repository**: